Frequently Asked Questions

 We recommend bringing a pair of durable shoes that are comfortable to walk in for longer periods of time.
 Oxford is a relatively spread out city so there’ll be a fair amount of walking.
 If you’re planning to take part in any of our sporting activities, we also recommend bringing a pair of trainers.

-You can find more information on what to bring in our registration Welcome Pack.
+You can find more information on what to bring in our Welcome Pack which we’ll send to you after your place is confirmed.

 What do I need to bring for my course?